Overwhelmed hospitals: Tragic stories of people who died of COVID-19 in the cold as told by relatives

 On Wednesday, National Task Force against COVID-19 Medical Adviser Dr. Ted Herbosa said hospital capacity is “not yet on collapse.”

-“Overcapacity na ang health capacity but nakaka-adjust pa naman,” he was quoted as saying in a Palace briefing.
+“Overcapacity na ang health capacity but nakaka-adjust pa naman,” he was quoted as saying at a Palace briefing.

 RELATED: Non-COVID patients ‘collateral damage’ as hospitals get overwhelmed by coronavirus cases surge